Martial law threatens new blow to beleaguered Thai tourism

 “It might look scary and to outsiders it might sound violent, but if we look at it from another angle it should bring more security and peace which should reassure tourists,” said Supawan Tanomkieatipume, vice-president of the Thai Hotels Association.

-But some travel agencies said they expected a further fall in bookings after Tuesday’s news, especially from corporate travelers, who can be more sensitive to political risks.
+But some travel agencies said they expected a further fall in bookings after Tuesday’s news, especially from corporate travellers, who can be more sensitive to political risks.

 Inadequate insurance cover may also put some off: most travel policies have exemptions specifying that claims will not be paid if they are a result of martial law or civil unrest.